 Install door alarms for dementia patients.

 A common recommendation is placing deadbolts on doors to prevent wandering, but these may not keep your loved one safe in all emergencies.
 For instance, your loved one may not be able to safely escape their home in a house fire if the deadbolts are hard to reach or maneuver.
 That’s why installing door alarms for Alzheimer’s patients is much safer and reliable.

 There are many different kinds of door alarms for dementia patients for you to choose from.
 These can be as simple as a magnetic door alarm to a floor sensor alarm, but no matter which kind of system you choose, your loved one’s safety is guaranteed.
 You can even have these kinds of alarms installed on windows as well.

 Invest in a medical and activity monitoring service.

 While door alarms for Alzheimer’s patients are a great option if you live with your loved one, you may need to find an alternative solution if you live farther away.
-Luckily, Medical Guardian’s newest product line, the Family Guardian, will be able to serve as an early detection method for family members who are at risk of wandering off.
+Luckily, Medical Guardian’s, Family Guardian, will be able to serve as an early detection method for family members who are at risk of wandering off.